olifolkerd/tabulator/README.md

 It relys on no external css or images, simply include the library in your jquery ui project and you're away!

+it is packed with usefult features including:

+- JSON, array or AJAX data loading
+- Column sorting
+- Custom data formatting
+- Resizable columns
+- Auto scalling to fit data/element
+- Many themeing options
+- Custom click and context Events
+- Callbacks at every stage of data processing and rendering

 Setup
 ================================